hyeonky/sonykorea/README.md

 <br>

-- A responsive web design created based on KRDS's breakpoints
+- A responsive web design created based on KRDS's breakpoints.
-- The header is designed as a hamburger menu starting from the main screen, so it doesn't take up unnecessary space on the display screen
+- The header is designed as a hamburger menu starting from the main screen, so it doesn't take up unnecessary space on the display screen.
-- A logo bar design is implemented on the rightmost part of the desktop section, which scrolls along with the page
+- A logo bar design is implemented on the rightmost part of the desktop section, which scrolls along with the page.

 <br><br>
 ![sony_responsive](https://github.com/user-attachments/assets/ce6f0bae-fd31-4a8b-90ec-f2e2cdc9b533)